How to get the most from using language services: some do’s and don’ts

 - The text should be written with the requirements of your target audience in mind.
 Your audience may have different social and cultural expectations.
 The bottom line is that you cannot get a good translation from a bad English text!

 - Choose a reputable translating company.
 After you have chosen your translating company, trust them – it is in their interest to deliver the best possible product.

 - Discuss your particular needs with the translation company and ask for their advice.
 Well-established translating companies have teams of experienced copywriters able to write directly in their mother tongue to convey your ideas and promotional concepts.

 - Allow yourself sufficient time to prepare for a promotional campaign in foreign languages and set realistic deadlines.
 Professional translating companies would rather refuse to do the job than risk your reputation and theirs.

 Targeting your materials at overseas markets/clients

-- thirdly, you are not arrogant and the rest of you know that the world does not necessarily speak English.
+- Thirdly, you are not arrogant and the rest of the world does not necessarily speak English.